mflatt/expander/README.txt

    `main`, where the expansion, compilation, and evaluation aer less overloaded and more controlable.

+   Use the "bootstrap-demo.rkt" when running in an older version of Racket that is not built with this expander (but that version of Racket must be new enough to provide a primitive '#%linket module as a bootstrapping hook.)

  % racket run.rkt -c <dir>
+ or
+ % racket bootstrap-run.rkt -c <dir>

    Runs the expander to load itself from source.
 Expanded and compiled modules are stored in <dir>, somewhat like bytecode files, but